ls1intum/Artemis/docs/user/markdown-support.rst

 Supported Syntax
 ^^^^^^^^^^^^^^^^

-The integrated markdown editor uses `MardkownIt <https://github.com/markdown-it/markdown-it>`__.
+The integrated markdown editor uses `MarkdownIt <https://github.com/markdown-it/markdown-it>`__.
 A quick description of the supported syntax can be found `here <https://www.markdownguide.org/basic-syntax/>`__.

 The following Plugins are activated:

-- `MardkownIt Katex <https://github.com/microsoft/vscode-markdown-it-katex>`__ to render LaTeX math and AsciiMath using KaTeX.
+- `MarkdownIt Katex <https://github.com/microsoft/vscode-markdown-it-katex>`__ to render LaTeX math and AsciiMath using KaTeX.
 - `MarkdownIt HighlightJS <https://github.com/valeriangalliat/markdown-it-highlightjs>`__ for syntax highlighting in code blocks.